Saugatuck Gap Filler Radar Annex: Recent history

 Responding to input from concerned residents, the Mt.
 Baldhead Radar Station Preservation Work Group was established by the Saugatuck City Council, in May 2021, to investigate and report on approaches to dealing with the deteriorating radar annex.
 Primary concerns were liability regarding trespassers being injured as they attempted to gain access to the antenna tower and the roof of the building and the elimination of unsightly graffiti on the building's walls and exterior equipment.
 Options to be considered ranged from complete demolition to full restoration.
 Stabilizing the structure and improving security against vandalism and trespassers emerged as the most effective immediate path, basically freezing the site in its present state to buy more time for consideration of long-term prospects.

-The group acted quickly.
-First on the list, with the invaluable help of volunteers, was the removal of the daunting mass of vegetation that had sprung up on the annex grounds and structures, conveying a sense that no one cared about the site and providing a screen for vandals and trespassers.
-A roofing contractor was hired to temporarily address serious leakage issues threatening the roof structure and building interior.
-Numerous volunteers stepped up to assist in cleaning graffiti from the exterior walls, sealing the more serious gaps and voids in the cement block, and applying a new coat of paint all around.
+With the aid of volunteers from other area organizations the work group removed the daunting mass of vegetation that had sprung up on the annex grounds, fences, and structures over the years, conveying a sense the site had been abandoned and providing a screen for vandals and trespassers.
+Serious leakage issues threatening the roof structure and building interior were temporarily addressed and volunteers removed graffiti from the exterior walls, sealed gaps and voids in the cement block, and applied a new coat of paint all around.
 An organization specializing in the preservation and rehabilitation of historic structures was consulted to suggest methods by which deterioration of the foundation and block walls could most effectively be addressed.
 Security cameras were installed with signage to alert visitors that the site is not open to the public and is under surveillance.

-The workgroup then took on responsibility for routine maintenance of the site; mowing, keeping the foliage under control, touching up the paint, and whatever else needed attention.
-The city purchased a mower specifically for the site and, following up on the group's initial legwork interviewing fence contractors, had repairs made to the original fence and a new section installed to close a large gap where a stretch of old fence had been removed years ago.
+The workgroup then took on responsibility for routine maintenance of the site; mowing, keeping the foliage under control, touching up the paint, and general upkeep.
+The city purchased a mower specifically for the site and, following up on the group's initial legwork interviewing fence contractors, had repairs made to the original fence and a new section installed to close a large gap where a stretch of fence had been removed years ago.